FirebaseExtended/reactfire/docs/guide.md

 }
 ```

-Within `handleSubmit()` a new item is pushed onto the databse reference which appends it to the end of the `items` node.
+Within `handleSubmit()` a new item is pushed onto the database reference which appends it to the end of the `items` node.
 The call to `setState()` updates `this.state.text` but does not need to update `this.state.items` as it did in the original React code.
 This is because the `child_added` event handler from `componentWillMount()` will be fired when a new child is pushed onto the `items` node and that code will update `this.state.items`.

 The last thing that needs to happen is cleaning up the database event handler: